 Depending on your experience level and goals, you have options.

 Most positions in the skilled trades require hands-on experience—often through an apprenticeship—and some even require certifications.
 You can usually find the necessary qualifications in the job posting, but you can also get a general overview for some roles on PeopleReady’s Skilled Trades page.

 Certain businesses have their own process for an apprenticeship, which means they provide on-the-job experience and mentorship needed to advance, eventually becoming an expert in your own right.
 You can also explore opportunities through the U.S. Department of Labor’s program for apprentices.
 If you’re in a position to earn a certification on your own, it brings you one step closer to being qualified for some roles.
 However, many employers will work with you while you earn working experience and gain your certification.

 Unsurprisingly, if you already have relevant experience in the skilled trades, your transition into the industry is off to a good start.
 First, you can look for roles that make use of your work history so you’re prepared when you show up for the first day on the job.
 However, you might have experience in one area but not in the concentration where you want to build your career.
 You can still take roles that rely on your current experience so you have your foot in the door and continue to build your expertise.
 Be open about your desire to learn new skills and look for opportunities that let you begin down that path.

 Tell your staffing company

-One benefit of working with a staffing company like PeopleReady is that you’re not navigating your career alone.
-If you don’t yet have much experience in the field, or if you have experience in one specialty but want to transition to another, tell the staff at your local PeopleReady branch.
+One benefit of working with a staffing company like PeopleReady Skilled Trades is that you’re not navigating your career alone.
+If you don’t yet have much experience in the field, or if you have experience in one specialty but want to transition to another, tell the staff at your local PeopleReady Skilled Trades branch.
 They can help find the roles that will get you closer to your goals and accrue the experience that will open up more opportunity.
-Take advantage of the expertise and assistance PeopleReady’s branch staff offers.
+Take advantage of the expertise and assistance the PeopleReady Skilled Trades branch staff offers.